 AgX

-Transforms the colors and tonal range of an image to fit a display.
-Its primary innovation is an advanced color handling method that ensures a natural and film-like appearance, preventing the oversaturation artifacts common with simpler tone mapping techniques.
+The primary innovation of the AgX module is an advanced color handling method that ensures a natural and film-like appearance, preventing the oversaturation artifacts common with simpler tone mapping techniques.
 It is derived from the display transform of the same name, used in the Blender 3D modeler by T. J. Sobotka, Eary_Chow, Sakari Kapanen and others.

 Please take note of the following guidelines while using this module within your workflow: